 - Downtown Montauk FIMP (Fire Island to Montauk Point) beach nourishment of approximately 600,000 cubic yards of ocean dredged sand in 2022 followed by additional nourishment every four years of up to 400,000 cubic yards for a minimum of 15 years to be paid (in part by the Town) and to include beach nourishment at Ditch Plains.

-- Formation of a Managed Retreat Committee
+- Implementation of Managed Retreat Planning

 - Committee of stakeholders must be formed to establish retreat adaptation plans for Montauk’s downtown.
 Solutions should be looked at under multiple lenses of environmental sustainability, safety, and economic impact and implemented through market-based tools such as Transfer Development Rights (TDR) programs, tax credits, and other incentives to encourage people to voluntarily move away from vulnerable areas and encourage the protection and conservation of natural shorelines.